tamunoWoks/Statistics/Intro.md

 ### Data to Decisions
 Statistics helps transform data into actionable information, which is crucial for decision-making across various fields such as social sciences, medicine, engineering, public policy, psychology, and more.

-Statistics is very useful, fun, universal in its applicability and very crucial in our data-driven world.
+Statistics is very useful, fun, universal in its applicability and crucial in our data-driven world.
 Yet the most important thing a ststistician does is look at data.